okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ### IdP Routing Rule Object

 One IdP Routing Rule Object is created by default.
-Currently, the Okta Identity Provider is the only supported IdP, and the only supported value for the `requirement.type` property of this rule is `okta_idp`.
+Currently, the Okta Identity Provider is the only supported IdP.

 | Property    | Type                                                                        | Description                                                                             |
 |-------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|